-The City is Ours, a new exhibition at the Museum of London, asks how we survive and thrive on an urban planet.
-We've partnered with 25 projects across London who are working to make the city a better place.
-Learn more below, or visit the exhibition to see their work for yourself.
+The City is Ours, a 2017 exhibition at the Museum of London, asked how we survive and thrive on an urban planet.
+We partnered with 25 projects across London who are working to make the city a better place.
+Learn more below about how you can help to change the city.

 Hounslow Heath Infant and Nursery School is directly under the flight path of Heathrow Airport's southern runway.
 Outside play for pupils is interrupted every two minutes as airplanes pass a few hundred feet over their heads.
 In October 2009 Small Earth, the company behind the construction of the Adobe Village, was commissioned to build an earth dome in the school’s playground area to create a safe environment for the children to play.

 Small Earth describes the earth domes as ‘environmentally friendly, ecologically sound, versatile, affordable, flood, fire and earthquake resistant with sound and thermal insulation’.
 Sound tests inside the earth dome have shown noise reduction of over 17 decibels, decreasing considerably the noise pollution for pupils at the school.
 Heathrow are now providing these buildings to other schools through their Community Noise Insulation Scheme.

 CARAS works with refugees and asylum seekers in London by offering a range of services from advice and mentoring to English lessons with a particular focus on the practicalities of daily life.
 Established in Tooting in 2008, their aim is to help refugees and asylum seekers to access services and opportunities and ‘to build supportive social networks and feel welcomed in their new communities’.

 Their services are explicitly ‘designed to empower people’ – giving them the information, tools and confidence they need to overcome the challenges they face.
 They work in particular with women and unaccompanied asylum-seeking children who are likely to have the most difficulty in accessing services.